Azure/FTALive-Sessions/content/sap-on-azure/ams/features.md

 #### [prev](./amsarchitecture.md) | [home](./readme.md)  | [next](./availability&pricing.md)

+**Azure Monitor for SAP (AMS)** solutions can be used to collect data from Azure infrastructure and databases in one central location.
+Then, you can visually correlate the data for faster troubleshooting.
+Some of the other features are listed below:

 * Azure-native monitoring tool built on top of Azure Monitor

 * End-to-end telemetry for SAP in Azure Portal